pytorch/torchtune/docs/source/examples/recipe_deepdive.rst

 Training Recipe Deep-Dive
 =========================

-This tutorial will walk you through the design of training-recipes in torchtune.
+This deep-dive will walk you through the design of training-recipes in torchtune.

 .. grid:: 1

-    .. grid-item-card:: :octicon:`mortar-board;1em;` What you will learn
+    .. grid-item-card:: :octicon:`mortar-board;1em;` What this deep-dive will cover

       * What are recipes?
       * What are the core components that make up a recipe?